Jchisholm204/Jchisholm204.github.io/_posts/2024-12-8-freertos_adc.md

 }
 ```

-Once the ADC has been enabled, it requires a few milliseconds of setup time before it can start converting channels.
+Once the ADC has been enabled, it requires a few milliseconds of setup time before it can start converting channels, hence the delay.
 Once the `SWSTART` bit is set, the ADC will start converting analog channels and notifying the DMA upon each channel completion.

 The HAL also provides the following functions for suspending channel conversions and for disabling the ADC.
 ```c